Shynixn/MCCoroutine/docs/wiki/docs/commandexecutor.md

     }
     ````

+=== "Minestom"

+    Register the command in the same way as a traditional command.

 ## Test the CommandExecutor

-Join your server and use the playerData command to observe ``getDataFromPlayer`` and ``saveData`` messages getting printed to your server log.
+Join your server and use the playerData command to observe ``getDataFromPlayer`` and ``saveData`` messages getting
+printed to your server log.